Skip to main content

 SUNY Oswego takes compliance with this policy very seriously.
 SUNY Oswego University Police Department is responsible for addressing non-compliance with this policy by all persons and may address violations of this policy that constitute criminal trespass or any other violation of law.
 Students should expect that violations of this policy will result in disciplinary action under the University’s Student Code of Conduct up to and including interim suspension, suspension, and expulsion.

-Specific Policy Requirements: Use of University Facilities by Students/University/Internal Users
+Specific Policy Requirements: Free Speech and Assembly Activities by Students/University/Internal Users

-1. Services: To help ensure the safety of participants and the protection of the rights of all members of the University community, the University can provide services to registered student organizations/student requests such as location, safety, crowd control, sound equipment (unless prohibited in certain areas as per University rules), site preparation/cleanup, and/or other such Facilities or services it deems necessary (“Services”).
+1. Services: To help ensure the safety of participants and the protection of the rights of all members of the University community, the University can provide Services to registered student organizations, students, or other internal Users upon request, such as Services and coordination related to location, safety, crowd control, sound equipment (unless prohibited in certain areas as per University rules), tables, site preparation/cleanup, and/or other such Facilities or Services it deems necessary or appropriate (“Services”).

-2. Request for Services: For assemblies where the need for Services is reasonably foreseeable, Event organizers shall, within 5 business days prior to the planned Event, submit a written Request for Services.
+2. Request for Services: For Free Speech and Assembly Activities where the need for Services is reasonably foreseeable, and for all Activities anticipated to exceed 20 participants, Activity organizers shall, within 5 business days prior to the planned Activity, submit a written request for Services by completing the Notification Form for Use of Designated Public Forum or Other Public Areas of Grounds.

-5. A professional staff member from Campus Events and Conference Services will promptly respond to the request for Services after receipt of the written request but no later than three (3) business days prior to the proposed date of the planned event.
+3. A professional staff member from Campus Events and Conference Services will promptly respond to the User upon receipt of the form but no later than three (3) business days prior to the proposed date of the planned Activity to confirm space availability and discuss needed Services.

-7. While every attempt will be made to accommodate all requests, some modifications to the assembly activity request may be required due to the availability of the proposed time and place of the activity.
-A CECS professional staff member will inform the sponsor/organizer of these modifications and provide guidance as the assembly activity is planned.
+4. While every attempt will be made to accommodate all requests, some modifications to the Free Speech and Assembly Activity request may be required due to the availability of the proposed time and place of the activity.
+A professional staff member will inform the sponsor/organizer of these modifications and provide guidance as the assembly Activity is planned.

-8. In the event that the proposed assembly activity is planned in direct response to a current event, Campus Events and Conference Services realizes that it may not be possible to submit a request in advance.
-In such cases, the Event organizer should contact the Campus Events and Conference Services as soon as possible in order to promptly coordinate the assembly activity, where reasonably possible.
+5. In the event that the proposed Free Speech and Assembly Activity is planned in direct response to a current event, Campus Events and Conference Services realizes that it may not be possible to submit a request in advance.
+In such cases, the Activity organizer should contact the Campus Events and Conference Services as soon as possible in order to promptly coordinate the Free Speech and Assembly Activity, where reasonably possible.

-9. No Services Required: Assemblies requiring no Services, or for which the need for Services is not reasonably foreseeable or necessary as described above, may take place without any prior notification by the sponsors and/or organizers.
+6. No Services Required: Free Speech and Assembly Activities which are anticipated to involve fewer than 20 participants, and for which the need for Services is not reasonably foreseeable or necessary as described above, may take place without any prior notification by the sponsors and/or organizers.
 However, conformity with the specific University rules noted above is required.
 Organizers who are unsure of whether their planned assembly requires Services are encouraged to contact Campus Events and Conference Services for guidance.
-Event organizers who do not request necessary services that were reasonably foreseeable as being needed may be subject to discipline.
+Activity organizers who do not request necessary Services that were reasonably foreseeable as being needed may be subject to discipline.

 4. Non-university affiliated speakers must be sponsored by a university department or by a registered student organization.